mathbarre/InexactProximalOperators/README.md

 #### Content
 - The [Mathematica](https://www.wolfram.com/mathematica/) notebooks in the Proofs folder allow to easily verify some statements present in the paper's proofs.
 - The Matlab code in the NumericalExperiments folder allows to reproduce the numerical experiments of the paper on the CUR factorization problem and the deblurring with TV regularization.
+- The Matlab code in the PEP folder allow to verify numerically the convergence rates stated in the paper using the PEP framework.

+### Requirement

+- The Matlab code in the PEP folder requires [YALMIP](https://yalmip.github.io/), [PESTO](https://github.com/AdrienTaylor/Performance-Estimation-Toolbox), along with a suitable SDP solver (e.g., Sedumi, SDPT3, Mosek).